Junjie-Ye/TL-Training/README.md

     bash RL_run.sh
     ```

-After run these codes, the model will be found in `../../save_models/irm_model`.
+After run these codes, the model will be found in `../../save_models/irm_model`

 ## Inference

-If you want to use the model (TL-CodeLLaMA-2) for inference, please follow the data format:
+If you want to use the model (TL-CodeLLaMA-2) for inference, please follow the format below:

 ```json
 [